StefanFabian/qml_ros2_plugin/README.md

 # QML ROS2 Plugin

 Connects QML user interfaces to the Robot Operating System 2 (ROS2).
+[For the ROS 1 version click here](https://github.com/StefanFabian/qml_ros_plugin).
 Please be aware that this loses some of the semantic information that the type of a message would normally provide.

 Currently, has support for the following: